dan070/hedgehog-oscar/README.md

 Make baseline when 1000 points detected and no significant changes happen.
 Keep it to 4 significant digits.
 Estimate range from initial samples.
 User-set behaviour when anomaly, stop learning, send warning, carry on.

+Automatic expansion of new factor variable.
+If added, a new variable is created and training starts.

+Detection of changed parameter values
+Simple change of 10%
+Tests of significance for change

+Detection of changed predictions for a random selection of training examples.
+Save examples and replay every 1000 obs, and compare prediction.
+Average pct change in prediction.

+Set learning rate automatically
+Set learning rate manually
+Use one or two standard rate finders

 https://www.internalpointers.com/post/cost-function-logistic-regression